Lorenzohidalgo/serverless-gql-generator/README.md

 Easily export generated requests as raw .graphql files and/or Postman collections.
 It's all about simplifying your workflow!

+### 🪣 **Upload the generated files to S3:**

+Easily upload all generated files to the desired S3 Buckets.
+Making it easier to share the files with your team!

 ### 🔐 **Automatic URL & API Key Retrieval:**

 No more manual hassle! `serverless-gql-generator` automatically fetches URL and API keys, streamlining your integration process.